Gwalior Monument: History

-The Scindia Dynasty was the independent and formidable force in Central India in mid 19th century with large french based modernized army.
+The Scindia Dynasty was an independent and formidable force in Central India in mid 19th century with large french based modernized army.

-After the death of Jankoji Rao Scindia, on 13 December 1843, Lord Ellenborough, Governor General of India, sought to crub Scindia's military power in Central India.
+After the death of Jankoji Rao Scindia, on 7th February 1843, a succession crises began in Gwalior state.
+A child named Bhagirath (later known by his regnal name Jayajirao Scindia) was placed on the throne but the court became divided between different factions.Tara Bai Scindia (commonly known as Tara Scindia) supported one faction that included Jayajirao Scindia as minor), second faction of nobles were supporting Dada Khasgiwala, an unscrupulous adventurer who wished to get all power into his own hands and on the other hand the British wanted a regency favorable to them.
+Lord Ellenborough, Governor General of India, feared that Gwalior might challenge British authority in North and Central India.
+He strategised to curb Scindia's military power in Central India.
 He wrote a letter to the Maharani Tara Scindia of Gwalior warning her that she should dismiss a usurping regent and that the size of her army should be reduced.
 Maharani Tara resisted and did not comply, which triggered the Gwalior Campaign by the British East India Company.

-Gen. Sir Hugh Gough, violating the treaty of 1804 with Gwalior, forded the Chambal river and invaded the city, which was known for its grand palaces and riches, on 29 December 1843.
-The Gwalior War at Maharajpura was fought under Sir Hugh with 14,000 men and 40 guns against the Gwalior State under commander in chief Appa Sahib with 25,000 men and 150 guns.
-On the battlefield the British suffered a humongous loss of 979 casualties including the death of General Churchill.
-The Maharani Scindia lost 2000 men and 56 guns.
+Gen. Sir Hugh Gough, violating the treaty of 1804 with Gwalior, forded the Chambal river and invaded the city, which was known for its grand palaces and riches, on 29th day of December 1843.
+The Gwalior War at Maharajpura was fought under Sir Hugh and major general Churchill with 14,000 men and 40 guns against the Gwalior State under commander in chief Appa Sahib with 25,000 men and 150 guns.
+On the battlefield the British suffered a humongous loss of 2000 casualties including the death of General Churchill.
+The Maharani Scindia lost 4000 men and 56 guns.

 On the same day at Punniar, 20 mi from Maharajpura, the left flank of Gough's troops under General Grey routed an army of 12,000 of the Gwalior State and captured 40 guns.